I’m a multimedia artist based in Madison, Wisconsin

-My paintings are most often mixed media creations, pairing traditional oil painting with wax layers and handprinted images.
-I’m also into mixing metals and other materials, pairing copper and silver, stainless steel, silk, leather and stone to create small batches of unique styles that blend the rough with the graceful, new with old.
-It’s a multifaceted and always changing collection of wearable and wall art.
+My paintings are most often mixed media creations, pairing traditional oil painting with cold wax layers and handprinted images.
+In my jewelry production I’m also into mixing metals and other materials, pairing copper and silver, stainless steel, silk, leather and stone to create small batches of unique styles that blend the rough with the graceful, new with old.

 The Mother series plays with personifications of Mother Nature and our often competing desires to merge with her but also to break away and channel her to fit our imagination.